 State social system provides for social security, welfare and pension coverage.
 In addition, since January 1, 2016, employers must offer healthcare insurance coverage to all employees.
 All employers, regardless of the size of the company, including small and medium enterprises (SMEs) and associations, are covered (with some rare exceptions).

 Retirement upon the employee's initiative: initial entitlement to base retirement set at the age of 62 for employees born January 1st, 1955, or later; for those born between July 1st, 1951 and December 31st, 1954, the legal retirement age is gradually increased.
 Recently a project of law (adopted but not promulged) sets the age of 64 years old for employees born on September 1er 1961 or later.

 Retirement upon the employer's initiative: restricted under 70 years old.
-"Clause couperet," ie, clauses under which the employment relationship will automatically terminate at a specific age limit, are prohibited under French labor law.
+"Clause couperet," (i.e., clauses under which the employment relationship will automatically terminate at a specific age limit) are prohibited under French labor law.

-No benefits required above those covered under social insurance contributions.
+No benefits required beyond those covered under social insurance contributions.
 Employers are required to provide all employees with an option to enroll in a deferred salary pension insurance plan with the administration costs borne by the employer.